openfl/lime/README.md

 - lime exposes an API to talk to the windowing, audio and other API's across platforms.
 - native parts of lime were forked from [nme](http://github.com/haxenme/nme) (native media engine) and merged into  openfl-native - but now (and lastly) been merged into lime and joined forces to create an agnostic, cross platform starting point to widen the haxe landscape for all frameworks and framework developers.

 Expect docs, diagrams and breakdowns of how to get started using lime soon.
-See the examples/ folder for the
+See the examples/ folder for the basics for now.